delcypher/lc/README.txt

 2. An executable probably named 2dlc will be created (check the makefile to see what it will be called).
 To execute it run
   $ ./2dlc

+SIGNAL HANDLING:
+The 2dlc program is designed to handle UNIX kill signals whilst running to do some useful things.
+You send a signal to the application by finding out the PID of the running program by running
+$ pgrep 2dlc

+You can then send the signal by running
+ $ kill -<signal> <pid>

+For example to send the signal SIGUSR1 to PID 4556 run
+$ kill -SIGUSR1 4556

+Here are the supported kill signals and what they cause the main program to do:

+* SIGINT (pressing CTRL + C) or SIGTERM - Cause the application to complete the currently running Monte Carlo step then a binary state is saved to the file BACKUP_LATTICE_STATE_FILE (defined in main.cpp) and a viewable state is saved to the file REQUEST_LATTICE_STATE_FILE.
+Then the program will exit.

+* SIGUSR1 - Causes the application to a pause execution, output a viewable state to the file REQUEST_LATTICE_STATE_FILE and then resume execution.
+This is useful for seeing how the lattice looks during a simulation.

 DEBUGGING AND CODE OPTIMISATION:
 By default the makefile is set to build code for debugging with gdb and does no optimisation.
 To explicitly set this run
   $ make [target] debug=1